univention/ucsschool-id-connector/docs/admin.rst

 must be retrieved from ``https://FQDN/ucsschool-id-connector/api/token``.
 The token will be valid for a configurable amount of time (default 60 minutes), after which it must be renewed.
-To change the TTL of the token, open the corresponding *app settings* in the UCS app center.
+To change the TTL of the token, open the corresponding *app settings* in the |AppC|.

 Example ``curl`` command to retrieve a token: